This article was written while "cryptocurrency" hype was peaking, and is less relevant today.

 National currencies are problematic.
 But trying to create a better currency won't be possible without backing that currency, whether or not that currency is humanitarian, multicultural, multilingual, non-religious, non-partisan, cryptographic, fractal, recursive or whatnot (apologies to those who were about to launch a fracurrency - better luck next time!).

 If you've "invested" all your fortune into buying (or "mining") "cryptocurrencies", don't despair.
-You most likely still have plenty of time to sell to a better believer than you are, per the Greater fool theory.
+Peak Crypto is hopefully behind us, but you most likely still have plenty of time to sell to a better believer than you are, per the Greater fool theory.

 If you were considering to "buy" "cryptocurrencies" though, realize that not losing means you will have to find someone as foolish as you are.
 It's a zero-sum game in which entry requires actual money or energy, so if you want to avoid losses, you'd better excel in technical analysis.